What is Parental Alienation?

 - What should I do if I am being alienated by the other parent?
 Begin documenting everything you can and consider enrolling the child in therapy.
 If you think the parental alienation is severe, you should consider filing a motion to modify parenting time to limit the alienating parent’s parenting time.

-- How do you stop parental alienation?
-Always work to maintain a positive, loving relationship with the child so that the child feels safe with you.
+- How do you stop and combat parental alienation?
+To stop parental alienation, work to maintain a positive, loving relationship with the child so that the child feels safe with you.
 Consider speaking with the other parent about behaviors you’ve noticed.
 If the alienation continues, consider parenting classes, therapy, and going to the Court for help.

 Is Parental Alienation Happening in My Case?